gsboast/gettingandcleaningdata/codebook.md

 The R script took the column means of the 66 selected features for the following feature variables for each subject/activity pair.
 The original feature variables, from which the column means were caluclated for the subject activity pairs, can be described as:

-* The accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+* Per UCI, the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The mean for each subject, activity, feature combination was then computed in the run_analysis.R script.

 #### Feature Naming in run_analysis.R and tidydat.txt

 > Double (numeric) data type

->Variables are named either:
+> Variables are named either:

-*Time-based (time)
+* Time-based (time)
-*Fast Fourier Transform Frequency Based (freq)
+* Fast Fourier Transform or Frequency-based Features (freq)

->freq-based

->Mean features of the Means and Std.
-Deviations of Frequency (freq) Accelerometer - Total Acceleration (Acc) for Body Linear (Body) Jerk (Jerk) signals Magnitude (Mag) Mean and Standard Deviation including X, Y, and Z coordinate values:
+> The mean features of the Means and Std.
+Deviations of Frequency (freq), Accelerometer - or Total Acceleration (Acc) for Body Linear (Body) and Jerk (Jerk) signals, plus Magnitude (Mag) Mean and Standard Deviation including X-Y-Z coordinate values were named as follows:

 * freqBodyAccJerkMagMean
 * freqBodyAccJerkMagStd